How to rock your first St Martin’s day (or Laternenfest) as a parent in Germany

 Weckmänner (man-shaped bread)

-Be sure to dress for the occasion, which means: wear gloves and make your child wear some too.
-Wear some sensible shoes, with a thick sole as it can get really cold and damp at this time of year.
+Be sure to dress for the occasion, which means: dress warmly, wear gloves and make your child wear some too.
+Put on some sensible shoes, with a thick sole as it can get really cold and damp at this time of year.
 You can even bring some warm drinks like herbal tea even if they’re not on the list for the picnic.
 If your child is sometimes reluctant to walk, you should bring the stroller for the procession just in case.

 Want more St Martin feeling?